Please read our FAQ sections for further information regarding the admission process, the curriculum or student life at HEC Paris.

 Only admissible (shortlisted) applicants are invited to take the interview.

-To know if you are admissible and invited to take the interview, you have to connect to your applicant space by the admissibility results date (see calendar).
+To know if you are admissible and invited to take the interview, please connect to your applicant space by the admissibility results date (see calendar).

 For students residing in France, the effort to come to meet us will be appreciated.
 For international students, we understand that Skype is more convenient in most cases.

 There is no specific preparation required for the interview.
 The qualities we are looking for are integrity, curiosity and strong academics.
-If you prepare “standard answers” to interview questions, we will automatically change topics so as to be able to tell whether you display the qualities we are looking for.
+Please don't prepare “standard answers” to interview questions, as they lack the kind of authenticity we are looking for.

 The admission decisions are released via the applicant space.
 Please note that if you have applied to multiple programs, you will have a separate decision shown in each application you have submitted.